FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 - All API access points are accessible through the same hostname;
 - Adding new microservices is easy as new routes can easily be defined in the gateway;
 - The gateway allows for call-throttling, DDOS protection and other integrated security protections;

+The reason why I decided to go for an API gateway was because of two major key parts: First of all, all above given advantages an API gateway offers, but also because I want Ordio to be a scalable and proffesionaly build platform.
+Making use of an API gateway is the key to exactly this.

 <br>